solitontech/Hands-on-LevelUp-in-AI/setup_instructions.md

 This guide will help you set up your development environment for the Python and AI weekly learning content.
 Follow these steps to install and configure all necessary tools.

-## 1. Installing Visual Studio Code
+## 1. Installing Visual Studio Code (Optional, if haven't installed VS code)

 VS Code is a lightweight but powerful source code editor that runs on your desktop.